Message from Becki & Shawn

 Do I Have to Take a PCR Test Before Arrival?

-If you are fully vaccinated, then you don’t have to take a PCR test before your trip.
+No. You don’t have to take a PCR test before your trip.

 Will I Have to Quarantine?